 Despite the high concentration of Muslims across Africa, Islamic banking has been slow to grow.
-Baba Yunus Muhammad, Founder and Chairman of the Africa Islamic Economic Foundation (AFRIEF), discusses with Sarah Owermohle what the sector needs to do to realise its potential on the continent
+Baba Yunus Muhammad, Founder, and Chairman of the Africa Islamic Economic Foundation (AFRIEF), discusses with Sarah Owermohle what the sector needs to do to realize its potential on the continent

 Considering Africa’s large Muslim population, how has Islamic finance and banking evolved in the region?